James-W-Johnson/James-W-Johnson.github.io/README.md

 - Mobile browsers (iOS Safari, Chrome Mobile)
 - Graceful degradation for older browsers

-## 🚀 Deployment

-### GitHub Pages

-This website is designed to be deployed on GitHub Pages:

-1. Push the repository to GitHub
-2. Go to repository **Settings > Pages**
-3. Select the `main` branch as source
-4. Your site will be available at `https://[username].github.io/[repository-name]`

-### Custom Domain

-To use a custom domain:
-1. Add a `CNAME` file in the root with your domain name
-2. Configure DNS records as per GitHub Pages documentation
-3. Update DNS settings in your domain registrar

 ## ⚡ Performance

 - No external JavaScript frameworks